menu

 Then there’s casual-favorite Shivan Dragon.
 While it doesn’t rank highly on TCGplayer for recent sales, you can’t argue with that $1.40 buy price at Card Kingdom.
 Why pay $6 for a Revised copy when Fourth Edition copies look almost the same and are like one tenth the price?
 Of course, the older the version the better, but as prices continue to run away from casual collectors these Fourth Edition copies will see gradual pressure.

-Other noteworthy Fourth Edition cards with surprisingly high prices include Mind Twist (you never know if it’ll be unbanned in Legacy!), Ball Lightning, Mana Flare, Royal Assassin, Aisha of Sparks and Smoke, and Burden of Greed.
+Other noteworthy Fourth Edition cards with surprisingly high prices include Mind Twist (you never know if it’ll be unbanned in Legacy!), Ball Lightning, Mana Flare, Royal Assassin, Smoke, and Greed.
 Basically the cards with some form of demand—whether it be Commander, Old School, or casual—will gradually see their prices rise over time.

 Again, I don’t think you buy these cards in significant quantity and double your money overnight.
 This is not that kind of play.
 I’m merely advocating that you consider picking up some cheap copies while you’re shopping around for other stuff, throw them in a box, and wait a year or two.
 If trends on Strip Mine and Sylvan Library are any indication, I think there’s some real potential for prices to move more noticeably over the next 18-24 months.